-- Read our Contract for Responsible Use of ICT and encourage their children to adhere to it. - Support our online safety approaches by discussing online safety issues with their children and reinforcing appropriate and safe online behaviours at home. - Role model safe and appropriate use of technology and social media - Seek help and support from the school or other appropriate agencies if they or their child encounter online issues. - Contribute to the development of our online safety policies. - Use our systems, such as learning platforms and other IT resources, safely and appropriately. - Take responsibility for their own awareness in relation to the risks and opportunities posed by the new and emerging technologies that their children access and use at home.
+- Read our IT Terms of Use and encourage their children to adhere to it. - Support our online safety approaches by discussing online safety issues with their children and reinforcing appropriate and safe online behaviours at home. - Role model safe and appropriate use of technology and social media - Seek help and support from the school or other appropriate agencies if they or their child encounter online issues. - Contribute to the development of our online safety policies. - Use our systems, such as learning platforms and other IT resources, safely and appropriately. - Take responsibility for their own awareness in relation to the risks and opportunities posed by the new and emerging technologies that their children access and use at home.